Tips for Recovery after a Breast Reduction in Sydney or Newcastle

 Two months later

 You will start feeling fully recovered but your body will still be healing.
-You may be allowed to resume a higher intensity exercise routine and wear clothes that you want.
+You may be allowed to resume a higher-intensity exercise routine and wear clothes that you want.
 You may stop wearing the surgical bra from this point forward.
 You should wear a sports bra but do not wear an underwire bra.
+See our Guide to Exercise after Breast Reduction Surgery.

 Six months and later